pachyderm/docs-content/2.4.x/deploy-manage/deploy/deploy-w-proxy.md

     annotations: {see examples below}
 ```

-Once your cluster is provisioned, and Pachyderm installed,
+Once your cluster is provisioned, and {{%productName%}} installed,
 replace the instructions in section 7 (Have 'pachctl' And Your Cluster Communicate) by this [new set of instructions](#to-connect-your-pachctl-client-to-your-cluster).

 {{% notice warning %}}
 If you plan to deploy Console in Production, read the following and adjust your values.yaml accordingly.

-Deploying Pachyderm with a proxy simplifies the setup of Console (No more dedicated DNS and ingress needed in front of Console).
+Deploying {{%productName%}} with a proxy simplifies the setup of Console (No more dedicated DNS and ingress needed in front of Console).
 In a production environment, you will need to:

 - [Activate Authentication](../../../enterprise/auth/).Although, if you are an Helm user, setting up your License Key in your values.yaml will activate Authentication by default.
 This instruction applies to users activating auth by using pachctl.
 - Update the values in the highlighted fields below.